mbuczko/revolt/README.md

 To understand how tasks work, imagine them as a chain of dwarfs, each of them doing specific job and passing result to the next one:

-    (clean) -> (info) -> (sass) -> (cljs) -> (capsule)
+    clean ⇒ info ⇒ sass ⇒ cljs ⇒ capsule

-We can express it as a composition:
+which can expressed as a composition:

     (capsule (cljs (sass (info (clean)))))

-Or in a bit more clojurey way:
+or in a bit more clojurey way:

 ``` clojure
 (def build (comp capsule cljs sass info clean))
 ```

 This way calling a `build` composition will clean a target directory, generate project information (name, group, version, git sha...), generate css-es and finally pack everything into an uberjar
-(actually a (http://www.capsule.io/)[capsule]).
-Each of these tasks may generate intermediate result and pass it as a map to the next one in a `context`, eg. `info` task gathers project related information, which is at the end passed down to `capsule` which makes use of these bits to generate a correct package.
+(a capsule actually).
+Each of these tasks may generate intermediate result and pass it as a map to the next one in a `context`, eg. `info` task gathers project related information which is at the end passed to `capsule` which in turn makes use of these bits to generate a correct package.

 To have even more fun, each task can be pre-configured in a very similar way as plugins are: